 6. Know the rules of the road.

 Be familiar with your local traffic laws.
 In most cases, you should ride your bike like you are a vehicle and obey all the same traffic laws as a car.
-However, in some areas laws differ for cyclist.
+However, in some areas laws differ for cyclists.
 Know before you go!

 7. Practice, practice, practice!